 To give an example, a hard boiled egg would be 77 calories, one can of Coke is 150 calories, and a medium banana is 105 calories.

-The obvious part of following this diet is to plan your meals to ensure you stay below the daily calorie count.
-A good starting plan will set your calorie limits to 150 at breakfast, 100 at lunch, 200 at dinner and 50-100 for snacks throughout the day.
+The obvious part of following this fasting diet plan is to plan your meals to ensure you stay below the daily calorie count.
+For example, a good starting plan will set your calorie limits to 150 at breakfast, 100 at lunch, 200 at dinner and 50-100 for snacks throughout the day.

 For more information on how to do an intermittent fasting diet, click here.

 Health Benefits of this Intermittent Fasting Diet Plan

 One of the long-term ideas behind this type of diet is that it promotes your body’s IGF-1 hormone (normally a growth hormone that causes aging) to go from growth to repair, meaning it works at making your body heal, rather than just grow.